tadpoleloop/idle_apocalypse_event_planner/README.md

 ## How good is it?

-(See for yourself!)[gui.ipynb] It is certainly better than the author.
+[See for yourself!](gui.ipynb) It is certainly better than the author.

 ## Why does it sometimes give a different plan with the same information?